Vasileios Milias

 For a full list of my publications check my Google Scholar page

-> Milias, V., Teeuwen R., & Psyllidis, A. (2023).
+> WHO - Book of abstracts.
 Towards the design of healthy and sustainable cities: What Factors Impact Access to Public Spaces and for Whom?
-Book of abstracts.
-WHO European Healthy Cities Network Annual Business Meeting and Technical Conference.
+Abstract for WHO European Healthy Cities Network Annual Business Meeting and Technical Conference.

-> Teeuwen R., Milias, V., & Psyllidis, A. (2023).
+>Onze Jeugd (Our Youth) (2023).
 Kinderen in de openbare ruimte.
-Urban Analytics Lab biedt inzicht in knelpunten leefomgeving (Children in public space) (The Urban Analytics Lab provides insight into bottlenecks in the living environment).
-Onze Jeugd (Our Youth).
+Urban Analytics Lab biedt inzicht in knelpunten leefomgeving (Children in public space) (The Urban Analytics Lab provides insight into bottlenecks in the living environment). .

 Teaching